The Blue Flag is fluttering above the beach

 The Saint-Cyr Park and its sandy beach, in partnership with the Beaumont Saint-Cyr municipality, have been certified Blue Flag for the first time in 2020.

-Renewed in 2021, this environmental and touristic international label assures excellent quality bathing water for seaside resorts and lakes.
+Renewed in 2021 and 2022, this environmental and touristic international label assures excellent quality bathing water for seaside resorts and lakes.